-Each figure also highlights the relationship between specific pairs of Agents (figure 3 between SSP #5 and SCP #3, figure 4 SSP #5 and SCP # 8, figure 5 SSP #9 and SCP #3).
-Note that each run is completely separate, starting with a new random initialisation.
-Agent numbering for each figure is independent.
+Each figure also highlights the relationship between specific pairs of Agents (fig. 3 between SSP #5 and SCP #3, fig. 4 between SSP #5 and SCP #8, and fig. 5 between SSP #9 and SCP #3).
+Note that each run is completely separate, starting with a new random initialisation, therefore Agent numbering in each figure is independent.
 At the start of each experimental run of 200 trading cycles every trust vector element in all Agents is seeded with an initial value random value in the range 0.499999 and 0.500001.
 In general, oTB-Agents do not have any "opinion" about the trustworthiness of other Agents (i.e. a trust value of 0.5) at the start of a trading session.
-This small random perturbation pre-disposes them to start trading with some Agents in preference to others. oTB-Agents are therefore initially trust neutral, [9], prior to gaining experience through trading.
+This small random perturbation pre-disposes them to start trading with some Agents in preference to others. oTB-Agents are therefore initially trust neutral, [15], prior to gaining experience through trading.

-Figure 5: Trust Relationships Between Agents at 50% Load
+Fig. 5.
+Trust Relationships Between Agents at 150% Demand Overload

-In all instances we see that SSP and SCP Agents tend to "pairoff" very quickly.
-In the 100% supply case (figure 3) we can see that SSP Agent builds trust relationships with SCP Agents #0, 2 and 7 quickly, followed by Agent #9 (highlighted with a '+') soon after.
-These are its preferential trading partners, but it partially trusts many other SCP Agents and trades with them from time to time (this occasional trading between SSP #5 and SCP #3 is highlighted with an 'x' markers).
+In all instances we see that SSP and SCP Agents tend to "pair-off" very quickly.
+In the 100% supply case (fig. 3) we can see that SSP Agent builds trust relationships with SCP Agents #0, 2 and 7 quickly, followed by Agent #9 (highlighted with a '+') soon after.
+These are its preferential trading partners, but it partially trusts many other SCP Agents and trades with them from time to time (this occasional trading between SSP #5 and SCP #3 is highlighted with 'x' markers).

-In the 75% loading case (figure 4) we note that this "pairing-off" is more pronounced.
+In the 125% loading case (fig. 4) we note that this "pairing-off" is more pronounced.
 Moreover, the number of preferred trading partners has dropped.
 This indicates that suppliers (who have the upper hand in this situation) prefer to maintain a smaller number of trusted customers, and serve them fully.
 In turn the customers must continue to bid to these suppliers regularly in order to safeguard their supply of bandwidth.
 The preferential trading partnership between SSP Agent #5 and SCP Agent #8 is highlighted in the middle row.
 This effect becomes ever more pronounced as supply is further restricted.
-At 50% supply (figure five) the gulf between those Agents that can trade because they succeeded in establishing a trust partnership and those that did not is very clear.
+At 150% overload (fig. 5) the gulf between those Agents that can trade because they succeeded in establishing a trust partnership and those that did not is very clear.
 SSP Agent #9 only secured one trust relationship (with SCP #3, highlighted '+'), and is clearly going to struggle for supply.